Alarmo: Release

+Nintendo released a major update for the Alarmo on May 19, 2026, bringing the version number to 4.0.0.
+The update revamped the alarm selection screen, making it easier to select an alarm.
+It also added a favorites list, which plays only scenes you favorite when selected.
+It also had general system stability improvements.

 Reception

 Early reactions to Alarmo found the alarm clock to be a surprising and unusual product for Nintendo to reveal, especially surrounding speculation about the announcement of the then-unannounced Nintendo Switch 2.
 Critics noted the expensive price point of Alarmo when compared to a traditional clock, as well as some limitations of the device including a lack of support for some bed sizes and multiple people or pets in one bed.

 Nintendo Life awarded the device a 7/10, describing it as "a fun little device that's easy to use and will absolutely appeal to Nintendo fans both young and old if you value fun and whimsy over accuracy."
 They found the lack of an included AC adapter to be an inconvenience, noting that an adapter felt necessary for an alarm clock.
 They described the setup process as "very easy and very Nintendo, meaning there's a sliver of fun to be had in what is otherwise a straightforward affair".
 However, they recommended that if the Alarmo was being purchased for a young child, an adult should likely set up the device beforehand, stating that "there's nothing particularly difficult here, but you do need to understand what type of bed is in use (single, double, king, etc) along with where the Alarmo will be placed in relation to the bed itself".
 They praised the sound quality, saying, "[...] the volume isn't going to compete with the likes of an Alexa or a Bose speaker, but it does the job considering how close you're likely to be when sleeping.
 You can easily turn the volume up or down with the dial from the main screen, and the quality remains crisp and clear even at maximum."
 The Verge praised the design of the clock but criticized the motion-tracking technology's limited functionality and the sleep sounds only lasting 10 minutes, saying, "It's first and foremost a $100 Nintendo-branded clock.
 It looks and sounds the part, which is to say, it's incredibly charming and nostalgic.
 But if you're looking for something to help you wake up better than a run-of-the-mill alarm or track your sleep more efficiently than an app on your phone, this isn't it.
 Turns out, even adorable Pikmin and Inklings can't change my mind about alarm clocks."

 CNET's Scott Stein gave it a mostly positive review, calling it "a novelty clock, a fun musical gift for the room of a kid or a Nintendo superfan ...
 It's absolutely charming and fine, but it's not a drop-dead amazing thing either."